Walter Cronkite School of Journalism and Mass Communication policies

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree from a regionally accredited institution.

-They must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of a student's first bachelor's degree program, or they must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.
+They must have a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in the last 60 hours of their first bachelor's degree program or a minimum cumulative GPA of 3.00 (scale is 4.00 = "A") in an applicable master's degree program.

 All applicants must submit:

-Candidates for the online Master of Science in digital audience strategy apply online.
-Candidates must submit a graduate application, application fee, resume, statement of personal interest (300-500 words) and official transcripts.
-An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency, with an internet-based TOEFL score greater than 100.
+Candidates for the online MS in digital audience strategy, offered online and at ASU's California Center in Los Angeles, apply online.
+Candidates must submit a graduate application, application fee, resume, statement of personal interest (300–500 words) and official transcripts.
+An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency, with an iBT® TOEFL score greater than 100 (test taken in a testing center).
 The Master of Science in digital audience strategy is only available to candidates who have not completed the BS in digital audiences or the undergraduate minor in digital audiences.

 Candidates for the Master of Arts in narrative and emerging media, offered at ASU’s California Center in Los Angeles in collaboration with ASU’s Herberger Institute for Design and the Arts, apply online.
-Candidates must submit a graduate application, application fee, resume, statement of personal interest (300-500 words), two letters of application and official transcripts.
-An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency, with an internet-based TOEFL score equal to or greater than 80.
+Candidates must submit a graduate application, application fee, resume, statement of personal interest (300–500 words), two letters of application and official transcripts.
+An applicant whose native language is not English must provide proof of English proficiency regardless of their current residency, with an iBT® TOEFL score (taken in a testing center) equal to or greater than 80.

 Degree requirements